arpitbatra123/personal-website/posts/box-sizing-css.md

 ---
-title: What is the 'box-sizing' property in css and why should it have a value of 'border-box'
+title: What is the ‘box-sizing’ property in css and why should it have a value of ‘border-box’?
 date: '2020-07-10'
 tags:
   - 'coding'